 “Things that tempt people to sin are bound to happen; they cannot be avoided.
 But God will bring terrible judgment upon the person responsible for the temptation.

 “Anyone who tempts a child or a new believer to sin should hope to be drowned in the deepest part of the sea, because that would be better than facing God’s punishment.
 So consider carefully how your example may be influencing other people.

 “Now, what about when your brother sins against you?
 In that case, you may rebuke him.
 But if he repents — intending not to sin against you in that way again — you must forgive him.
 Even if he sins against you seven different ways in just one day, you must forgive him every time he comes to you & says, ‘I repent.'”

-The chosen witnesses, realizing that great faith in God was necessary to do what Jesus taught, appealed to Jesus, “Make our faith greater.”
+The chosen witnesses, realizing that great faith was necessary to do what God expected, appealed to Jesus, “Make our faith greater.”